Caroline Hales1

 F, #20986, d.
 12 November 1921

 Winifred Ellen Reilly was the daughter of John Reilly and Hon.
 Augusta Sudgen.1 She married, firstly, Lieutenant Hon.
-John Montagu Stopford, son of James Thomas Stopford, 4th Earl of Courtown and Dora Pennefather, on 5 May 1881.1 She married, secondly, Arthur Saunders William Charles Fox Gore, 5th Earl of Arran of the Arran Islands, son of Philip Yorke Gore, 4th Earl of Arran of the Arran Islands and Elizabeth Marianne Napier, on 29 July 1889 at Royal Chapel, Cumberland Lodge, Windsor Park, Berkshire, England.1 She died on 12 November 1921 at 50 Eaton Square, London, England.2 She was buried on 16 November 1921 at Windsor Cemetery, Windsor, Berkshire, England.2
+John Montagu Stopford, son of James Thomas Stopford, 4th Earl of Courtown and Dora Pennefather, on 5 May 1881.1 She married, secondly, Arthur Saunders William Charles Fox Gore, 5th Earl of Arran of the Arran Islands, son of Philip Yorke Gore, 4th Earl of Arran of the Arran Islands and Elizabeth Marianne Napier, on 29 July 1889 at Royal Chapel, Cumberland Lodge, Windsor Park, Berkshire, EnglandG.1 She died on 12 November 1921 at 50 Eaton Square, London, EnglandG.2 She was buried on 16 November 1921 at Windsor Cemetery, Windsor, Berkshire, EnglandG.2

 Child of Winifred Ellen Reilly and Lieutenant Hon.
 John Montagu Stopford